platformsh-templates/magento2ce/README.md

 This template builds Magento 2 CE on Platform.sh.
 It includes the Magento ECE-Tools to run effectively in a build-and-deploy environment.
 A MariaDB Database, Elasticsearch Indexer, RabbitMQ Message Queue and Redis Cache server come pre-configured and work out of the box.

 Magento is a fully integrated ecommerce system and web store written in PHP.
-This is the Open Source version.
+This is the Open Source version of Magento.

 ## Features